2003 California gubernatorial recall election: Background

 The California recall process became law in 1911 as the result of Progressive Era reforms that spread across the United States in the late 19th and early 20th centuries.
 The ability to recall elected officials came along with the initiative and referendum processes.
 The movement in California was spearheaded by Republican Governor Hiram Johnson, a reformist, who called the recall process a "precautionary measure by which a recalcitrant official can be removed".
 No illegality has to be committed by politicians in order for them to be recalled.
 If an elected official commits a crime while in office, the state legislature can hold impeachment trials.
 For a recall, only the will of the people is necessary to remove an official.
 Nineteen U.S. states, along with the District of Columbia, allow the recall of state officials.

 Before the successful recall of Gray Davis, no California statewide official had ever been recalled, although there had been 117 previous attempts.
 Only seven of those even made it onto the ballot, all for state legislators.
 Every California governor since Goodwin Knight in the 1950s has been subject to a recall effort.
 Davis was the first governor of California whose opponents gathered the necessary signatures to qualify for a special election.
 Davis also faced a recall petition in 1999 but that effort failed to gain enough signatures to qualify for the ballot.
 Davis's recall at the time was only the second gubernatorial recall election in U.S. history.
 The first governor recall occurred in 1921, when North Dakota's Lynn J. Frazier was recalled over a dispute about state-owned industries, and was replaced by Ragnvald A. Nestos.
 A third gubernatorial recall election occurred in Wisconsin in 2012 which, unlike the previous two, failed.

 The 2003 recall was prompted by some actions taken by Davis and his predecessor, Governor Pete Wilson.
 Many people were upset with the governor's decision to block the enactment of Proposition 187, which had been found unconstitutional by a Federal District Court.
 Davis, who had opposed the measure, decided not to appeal the case to the U.S. Supreme Court, effectively killing the ballot measure.
 He also signed two new restrictive gun-control laws.
 Many people were further upset about the then ongoing California electricity crisis.
-The crisis was brought on by a series of deregulatory moves, including a bill signed into law by the previous Governor.
 As Davis's recall transpired before he had served half of his term as governor, he remained eligible to serve another term, should he win a future election for the California governor post.